wmfrancia/Encryptor/README.md

 Included is the Decryptor class which takes the users password input and unique salt and returns the hash.

-This allwos you to check the hash from Decryptor with the hash from the initial encryption that you have stored

-to see if it is a match.
+This allows you to check the hash from Decryptor with the hash from the initial encryption that you have stored to see if it is a match.

 Example Use: